 Go ahead and start celebrating our diverse planet!

 There are many activity ideas to choose from, and even more free resources available too.
 Our previous blog discusses the importance of inspiring our future generations to enjoy science and examines the diversity in and around science.
-The diversity of our world is a diverse subject in itself and your science week can follow any direction that you and your students wish to!
+The diversity of our world is a diverse subject in itself and your science lessons can follow any direction that you and your students wish to!